TheCSharpAcademy/CodeReviews.Console.Calculator/Calculator.pcjb/README.md

 ## Optional Requirements
 * Count the amount of times the calculator was used
 * Store a list with the latest calculations
-  * Give the users the ability delete the list
+  * Give the users the ability to delete the list
   * Allow the users to use results from the list to perform new calculations
 * Add extra calculations:
   * Square Root